anjanasudhi/GenerativeAI-Nanodegree/Course1_Chapter9_NeuralNetworks&MultiLayerPerceptrons.md

 CS229 (Stanford) - Supervised Learning notes (Perceptron & gradient methods)(opens in a new tab) Rigorous lecture notes including perceptron learning, linear separability, and gradient-based optimization.

+9.5 Training Neural Networks

+To train a neural network, the first requirement is a labeled dataset.
+This is a collection of input data where each piece of data is meticulously paired with its correct, corresponding output.
+This association allows a model to learn patterns and make predictions.
+For example, in a model designed to differentiate between images of cats and dogs, each image (the input) in the dataset must be labeled as either "cat" or "dog" (the output).
+A robust dataset can contain thousands or even millions of these input-output pairs.

+For language models like Transformers, this concept is adapted.
+The input dataset consists of the beginnings of text passages, and the output is the next word.
+For the phrase "To be or not to be," the dataset would contain multiple pairs: the input "To be or..." would be paired with the output "not," the input "To be or not..." would be paired with "to," and so on.

+Once we have a dataset, the goal is to adjust the model's internal parameters so it can reliably produce the correct outputs.
+We achieve this by defining a loss function, which is a function that penalizes the model for wrong answers.
+The training process then becomes a search for the set of parameters that minimizes the value of this loss function.

+This minimization process is accomplished using an algorithm called gradient descent.
+We can visualize this as a landscape of mountains and valleys, where the landscape represents all possible parameter settings for the model, and the elevation represents the loss value.
+A newly initialized, untrained model will have a high loss, placing it at the top of a mountain.
+Gradient descent works by finding the direction of the steepest slope and taking a step "downhill" to a point of lower loss.

+In practice, we adjust the model's weights in discrete steps.
+The size of each step is determined by a parameter called the learning rate.
+Choosing the right learning rate is critical.
+If it's too large, the model might "overshoot" the bottom of the valley and fail to find the minimum.
+If it's too small, the training process will be very slow.
+The algorithm iteratively refines the parameters to minimize the loss, leading to an optimized model.

+To find the direction of steepest descent for all the weights in the model, we use an algorithm called backpropagation.
+This is an efficient method for implementing gradient descent in neural networks.
+The process begins with a forward pass, where an input travels through the network layers to produce an output.
+This output is compared to the expected result to calculate an error value.

+The core of backpropagation is distributing this error backward through the network.
+The error is propagated to each neuron, attributing a portion of "blame" for the total error.
+For each weight, a gradient is computed, which indicates how a small change in that weight would affect the overall error.
+The weights are then updated using these gradients and the learning rate.

+After training, the final step is to test the model's performance.
+This must be done on a separate test dataset (also called a hold-out dataset) that the model has not seen during training.
+This step is crucial for evaluating how well the model generalizes to new, unseen data, which indicates its likely performance in a real-world application.

+Neural networks learn by using backpropagation to efficiently perform gradient descent, iteratively adjusting weights to minimize a loss function based on a labeled dataset.